putyourlightson/craft-blitz/README.md

 For improved performance, adding a server rewrite will avoid the request from ever being processed by Craft once it has been cached.

-In Apache this is achieved with `mod_rewrite` by adding the following to the root .htaccess file.
+In Apache this is achieved with `mod_rewrite` by adding the following to the root .htaccess file, just before the rewrites rivided by Craft.
 Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.

     # Blitz cache rewrite
     RewriteCond %{DOCUMENT_ROOT}/cache/blitz/%{HTTP_HOST}/%{REQUEST_URI}/%{QUERY_STRING}/index.html -s